 Reason #1: To improve your skills

-Entering an Iron Viz feeder requires you to source your own data set.
+Entering an Iron Viz feeder contest requires you to source your own data set.
 This is a skill in itself and one that some people rarely get the opportunity to practice.
-If you use Tableau at work, chances are you work with many data sets that are made available to you.
+If you use Tableau at work, you may work with data sets that are made available to you and are ready to visualise.
 If not, you may query database tables to get the data you need but in most cases, you are likely working with ‘clean’ data.
-The same applies if you participate in community projects such as #MakeoverMonday and #WorkoutWednesday which come with their own pre-curated data sets.
+The same applies if you participate in community projects such as #MakeoverMonday or #WorkoutWednesday which come with their own pre-curated data sets.

 Aside from sourcing and preparing data, you actually need to design and build a viz!
 Iron Viz is a great opportunity to challenge yourself to try new techniques in Tableau and step out of your comfort zone.
 I have used Iron Viz as an excuse to learn new Tableau functionality or experiment with complementary tools such as Mapbox, Figma or even PowerPoint.

 It doesn’t matter what stage you’re at in your journey, there’s always something new to try and Iron Viz offers the perfect excuse.
-Perhaps you want to learn how to build a different chart type, try a long-form viz, experiment with a different approach to storytelling, try out a new design style or a new Tableau feature.
+Perhaps you want to learn how to build a different chart type, try a long-form viz, experiment with an interactive approach to storytelling, try out a new design style, or play with a new Tableau feature.
 It’s completely up to you.
-Either way, if you push yourself I guarantee you’ll learn new skills through the process of entering.
+Either way, if you push yourself, I guarantee you’ll learn new skills through the process of entering.

 Reason #2: To inspire others